railwayapp/docs/src/docs/reference/support.md

 For Business Class customers, we offer Direct Support over chat channels.
 This allows you to have a dedicated channel for your team to communicate with Railway.

 - In Discord, we'll create a dedicated channel for you and your team
-- In Slack, we'll embed Railway Engineers into one of your workspace's channels
+- In Slack, we'll embed Railway Engineers into one of your channels
 - If you'd like to set this up over other channels (e.g. Microsoft Teams), let us know

 Reach out to us at [team@railway.app](mailto:team@railway.app) on setting this up.